danielphil/danielphil.github.io/_drafts/floating_point.md

 As with the fixed point examples discussed above, floating point numbers are represented using base 2 numbers.
 This gives a normalized scientific notation format of $$ \pm m \times 2^{\pm e} $$, where $$m$$ is the mantissa in the range $$ 1.0 \geq m < 2.0$$ and $$e$$ is the exponent.

-A 32-bit floating point breaks down into the following sections:
+In terms of bits, a 32-bit floating point value (such as a C++ `float`) breaks down into the following parts:

 | Sign    | Exponent | Mantissa     |
 | ------- | -------- | ------------ |